pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 ## ✅ Prerequisites

 * Completion of the [Set yourself up for success](https://github.com/microsoft/mcs-labs/tree/main/labs/setup-for-success) lab with a solution containing environment variables and connection references.
-* Access to multiple Power Platform environments (DEV, TEST, PROD).
+* Access to multiple Power Platform environments (DEV, PROD).
 These are provided in the lab setup.
 * Azure DevOps project with Git integration already established.
-* TEST and PROD environments must be enabled as **Managed Environments** (enforced in lab setup).
+* PROD environments must be enabled as **Managed Environments** (enforced in lab setup).

 ---